2 minute read

 Collaboration in the classroom

-Interacting with each other can help replace feelings of loneliness with a sense of connection as pupils bond with you and their peers.
+Interacting with each other can help replace feelings of loneliness with a sense of connection as students bond with you and their peers.
 It also empowers a sense of autonomy and ownership over their learning, viewing education less as imposed information to digest and more as a space where they can explore, find their strengths and work with others.
 As education advances from imparting knowledge by a single teacher, to being steered by pupils’ social-emotional needs, their independence increases.